canonical/charmed-openstack-upgrader/docs/reference/known-issues.rst

 Known issues
 ============

-The following issues are known to the OpenStack charms, and they are not related to **COU**.
-Some of the bug reporst might contains potential workarounds.
+The following issues are known to the OpenStack charms, and they are not related to the **COU** project.
+Some of the bug reports might contains potential workarounds.
 If you encounter those issues, please check the relevant bug reports for more information.

 Ceph
 ----